Ah, the offer!

 To get a mortgage, you have to make a down payment on your loan.
 For conventional loans (as opposed to government loans), making a 20% down payment enables borrowers to avoid having to pay private mortgage insurance (PMI), a monthly premium that protects the lender in case the borrower defaults on the loan.

 But 20% isn’t always feasible — or even necessary.
-In fact, the median down payment was 10% in 2017, according to the National Association of REALTORS®.
+In fact, the median down payment in 2019 for buyers overall was 16 percent, and 6 percent for first-time buyers, according to the National Association of REALTORS®.
 Your lender will help you determine what the best down payment amount is for your finances.
 Depending on the type of loan you get, you may even be able to put down as little as 0% on your mortgage.

 You might qualify for one of the more than 2,400 down payment assistance programs nationwide.
 Many of them make funds available to households earning as much as 175% of area median income.
 In other words, middle-income households.
 And the savings can be substantial: Home buyers who use down payment assistance programs save an average of $17,766 over the life of their loan, according to real estate resource RealtyTrac.
 Find out more about down payment assistance programs in your state.